mlflow/mlflow/docs/source/llms/llama-index/index.rst

     The above code snippet passes the index object directly to the ``log_model`` function.
     This method only works with the default ``SimpleVectorStore`` vector store, which simply keeps the embedded documents in memory.
 If your index uses **external vector stores** such as ``QdrantVectorStore`` or ``DatabricksVectorSearch``, you can use the Model-from-Code logging method.
-See the `How to log an index with external vector stores <#how-to-log-an-index-with-external-vector-stores>`_ for more details.
+See the `How to log an index with external vector stores <#how-to-log-and-load-an-index-with-external-vector-stores>`_ for more details.

 .. figure:: ../../_static/images/llms/llama-index/llama-index-artifacts.png
     :alt: MLflow artifacts for the LlamaIndex index